alfredhung/python_data_science/student_intervention/README.md

 ## Description
 The goal of this project is to predict how likely a student is to pass their high school final exam.
 By identifying students who need intervention before they drop out of school, the local school district can improve to 95% the student graduation rate by the end of the decade.

-n addition, the board of supervisors requires that the intervention system uses the least amount of computation costs to save on the budget.
+In addition, the board of supervisors requires that the intervention system uses the least amount of computation costs to save on the budget.

 ## Install